prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

     self.adLoader?.delegate = self

+    // 8.
+Make an ad request
     self.adLoader?.load(self.gadRequest)
 }
 ```

 #### Step 1: Create GAD Request

 Prepare the `GADRequest` object before you make the bid request.
-It will be needed to prebid mediation utils.
+It will be needed for prebid mediation utils.

 #### Step 2: Create AdMobMediationNativeUtils